 John Masserini holds the rank of Professor in the School of Music and serves as the Vice Provost for Academic Affairs.
 Previous administrative positions at NAU include Associate Dean of the Graduate College (2014-2018) and Associate Director of the School of Music (2011-2014).

-John serves in many leadership and service roles through professional academic organizations including AASCU’s Frontier Set; as Board Member (Treasurer) of the Western Association of Graduate Schools (WAGS); and as presenter, panelist, and moderator at several professional conferences.
+John serves and has held many leadership and service roles through professional academic organizations including AASCU’s Frontier Set; as Board Member (Treasurer) of the Western Association of Graduate Schools (WAGS); and as presenter, panelist, and moderator at several professional conferences.
 He has received specialized administrative and accreditation training and participated in several university leadership programs including, most currently, the 2020-2021 “Becoming a Provost Academy” cohort cosponsored by AASCU and the American Academic Leadership Institute (AALI).

 Regarding his academic discipline, he is a respected classical clarinetist and a sponsored performing artist with D’Addario Woodwinds.
 He has appeared on stage in several international and national venues as a recitalist, concerto soloist, collaborative chamber musician, avant-garde performing artist, and theater musician for national Broadway tours.
 Notable past international invitations include the International Clarinet Association Conferences (ClarinetFest®) in 2003 (Salt Lake City, Utah), 2005 (Tokyo, Japan), 2006 (Atlanta, Georgia), 2009 (Porto, Portugal), 2012 (Lincoln, Nebraska), 2013 (Assisi, Italy), and 2015 (Madrid, Spain).
 His clarinet/saxophone duo Velocity2 released the CD Flux under the Centaur Records label.